Canna (gamer): Early life

 His in-game name was based on his favourite anime character, Kanna Kamui, from Miss Kobayashi's Dragon Maid.

 Career

 Season 9

-During his time as trainee, he and four other trainees from T1, Ellim, Mask, Gumayushi and Kuri, competed in the 2019 LoL Amateur Tournament.
+During his time as trainee, he and four other trainees from T1, Ellim, Mask, Gumayusi and Kuri, competed in the 2019 LoL Amateur Tournament.
 The team was called 'T1 rookies', and they won the tournament.

 On November 26, 2019, T1 announced that Canna would be joining as part of the roster.
 His first game after the announcement was against Gen.G during KeSPA Cup 2019, and his first champion used was Aatrox, which he won.

 Season 10

 He played his first LCK game on February 7, 2020, against Hanwha Life Esports.
 He and his team finished the split in second place, which qualified them to the second round of playoffs.

 On April 25, 2020, he and his team won the LCK Spring finals.
 This was his first LCK title, which made him a 'Royal Roader'.